-- 2. The papers and placards say, that I am to deliver a 4th [of] July oration.
-This certainly New York Historical Society. sounds large, and out of the common way, for it is true that I have often had the privilege to speak in this beautiful Hall, and to address many who now honor me with their presence.
-But neither their familiar faces, nor the perfect gage I think I have of Corinthian Hall, seems to free me from embarrassment. - 3.
-The fact is, ladies and gentlemen, the distance between this platform and the slave plantation, from which I escaped, is considerable and the difficulties to be overcome in getting from the latter to the former, are by no means slight.
+The papers and placards say that I am to deliver a Fourth of July Oration.
+This certainly sounds large, and out of the common way, for me.
+It is true that I have often had the privilege to speak in this beautiful Hall, and to address many who now honor me with their presence.
+But neither their familiar faces, nor the perfect gage I think I have of Corinthian Hall seems to free me from embarrassment.

+The fact is, ladies and gentlemen, the distance between this platform and the slave plantation, from which I escaped, is considerable-and the difficulties to he overcome in getting from the latter to the former are by no means slight.
 That I am here to-day is, to me, a matter of astonishment as well as of gratitude.
-You will not, therefore, be surprised, if in what I have to say, I evince no elaborate preparation, nor grace my speech with any high sounding exordium.
-With little experience and with less learning, I have been able to throw my thoughts hastily and imperfectly together; and trusting to your patient and generous indulgence, I will proceed to lay them before you.
+You will not, therefore, be surprised, if in what I have to say I evince no elaborate preparation, nor grace my speech with any high sounding exordium.
+With little experience and with less learning, I have been able to throw my thoughts hastily and imperfectly together; and trusting to your patient and generous indulgence I will proceed to lay them before you.